-The Jenny Johnson Intern Scholarship recognizes a candidate’s involvement in the educational communications and technology field in an international context.
-To apply for the Jenny Johnson International Internship, please complete the online application form which can be found on the AECT Leadership Development Internship web page.
+The Jenny Johnson Intern Scholarship recognizes a candidate’s involvement in the educational communications and technology field in an international context and is awarded on a biennial basis.
+To apply for the Jenny Johnson International Internship, please complete the online application form which can be found on the AECT Leadership Development Internship web page below.

 The AECT Leadership Internship Program is designed to identify individuals with significant potential to provide future leadership for AECT and in the broader field.
 The program is open to current graduate students and new professionals in K-20 education and industry.
 The application process places a heavy emphasis on past and current leadership experiences with a specific focus on personal goals for growth within AECT and the professional field.

-The AECT Leadership Internship Coordinator, in conjunction with the Leadership Development Committee of AECT oversees the conference intern and leadership intern programs in cooperation with the AECT Awards Committee and the AECT Foundation.
-It strives to enhance the involvement of graduate students in AECT.
-The committee studies and recommends to the AECT Board of Directors new leadership development strategies that are designed to meet the changing needs of the Association, the members and the field.
+The AECT Leadership Internship Coordinator, in conjunction with the Leadership Development Committee of AECT oversees the leadership develpment intern programs in cooperation with the AECT Awards Committee and the AECT Foundation.
+It strives to enhance the involvement of graduate students and new professionals in AECT.
+The committee studies and recommends to the AECT Board of Directors new leadership development strategies that are designed to meet the changing needs of the Association, the members, and the field.